ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

-The `cancel​` method cancels this future (completes it exceptionally) because it has not yet completed.
+The `cancel​` method cancels the future (completes it exceptionally) because it has not yet completed.

 ```